sinatra/sinatra.github.com/configuration.markdown

 A string specifying the directory where view templates are located.
-By default, this is assumed to be a directory named "views" within the application's root directory (see the `:root` option).
-The best way to specify an alternative directory name within the root of the application is to use a deferred value that references the `:root` option:
+By default, this is assumed to be a directory named "views" within the application's root directory (see the `:root` setting).
+The best way to specify an alternative directory name within the root of the application is to use a deferred value that references the `:root` setting:

     set :views, Proc.new { File.join(root, "templates") }

 ### `:run` - enable/disable the built-in web server

 Boolean specifying whether the built-in web server is started after the app is fully loaded.
-By default, this option is enabled only when the `:app_file` matches `$0`.  i.e., when running a Sinatra app file directly with `ruby myapp.rb`.
+By default, this setting is enabled only when the `:app_file` matches `$0`.  i.e., when running a Sinatra app file directly with `ruby myapp.rb`.
 To disable the built-in web server: